COMP301F24/OOP-Pillars/ShapeCalculator/src/main/java/AsciiLab/Instructions.md

 ## Step 3: Rock
 1. Create a new class called Rock, just like you did before.
 2. This time, we need to make it a subclass of ```Hand```.
 In the class declaration, add ```extends Hand```.
 3. You see the same error!
 This time you should know how to solve it.
-This time, we don't need parameters in the constructor.
-The name will always be "rock" and the string will always be an ascii picture.
+         - We are going to practice overloading the constructor.
+Make two constructors, one that takes in the fields as parameters, and one that does not.
+For the one that does not, The name will always be "rock" and the string will always be an ascii picture.
+Make sure that you are calling one from the other using the ```this``` keyword.
 The only thing you need now, is an ascii representation of a rock hand.
 Here you go!
 ```
      _.-.-.-.
     ;_|_|_|_|_